jupyterlab/extension-examples/advanced/myserverextension/README.md

 install_npm(HERE, build_cmd="build:all", npm=["jlpm"]),
 ```

-It will ensure one of built JS file is `lib/myserverextension.js`:
+It will ensure one of the generated JS files is `lib/myserverextension.js`:

 ```py
 # setup.py#L25-L27